fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 The recommended fix, which was attempted, was to get all miners off of SPV mining and back to full validation (at least temporarily).
-If this happens, Fabcoin.org will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.
+If this happens, Fabcoins.info will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.